spizeck/SeaSabaBackend/README.md

     Season "1" -- "0..*" OccupancyRate : has
     Season "1" -- "0..*" DivingPackage : has
     DivingPackage "*" -- "1" Season : belongs to
+    Note: OccupancyRate is a child of both RoomType and Season.
 ```